 The geography of the Arctic matters more now than ever before.
-As global warming melts the permafrost and redefines the northern landscape, an unprecedented window of economic and political opportunity has sparked mounting geopolitical tensions between the United States and the increasing Russian and Chinese presence in the region.
+As global warming melts the permafrost and redefines the northern landscape, geopolitical tensions have been mounting between the United States and the increasing Russian and Chinese presence in the region.

 The once peaceful high-north-low-tension Arctic is now of great geostrategic importance, and in an effort to protect the Northern Hemisphere from escalating economic and geopolitical threat in the region, The United States has announced the impending appointment of the first Arctic ambassador in US history.